rinnz7o7/rinnz7o7/README.md

 I'm a youth, student, Developer, and Learner!

 🌱 I’m currently learning everything 🤣
-👯 I’m looking to collaborate with other content creators 🥅 2022 Goals: Learn more about web3
+👯 I’m looking to work as a front-end developer.
-⚡ Fun fact: I love to draw and play football
+🥅 2022 Goals: Learn about UI/UX skill and back-end technology ⚡ Fun fact: I love to draw and play football

 Languages and Tools